PandianAnand/ExoplanetDetection/README.md

 ## 📊 Project Overview
 Using classification models like logistic regression and random forests, this project analyzes light curves to predict the presence of exoplanets.

+## 🚀 Project Workflow

+The project is divided into three Jupyter notebooks, each representing a key stage of the machine learning pipeline:

+1. **Section 1** – Data exploration and preprocessing
+2. **Section 2** – Feature engineering and model training
+3. **Section 3** – Model evaluation and results interpretation

 ## 🧠 Tools & Technologies
 - Python
 - Pandas, NumPy